2b1q/web3-feeds/README.md

 #### Deploy Cloud Functions

-Deploy the Cloud Function:
+Deploy the Cloud Functions:
    ```sh
    firebase deploy --only functions
    ```

 Make sure to set your API key:
    ```sh
    # Set YOUR_API_KEY
    ```